WINNEBAGO-BOONE FARM BUREAU FOUNDATION ANNOUNCES SCHOLARSHIP WINNERS

 Foundation Scholarships

-• Emma Richardson of Capron will be a senior at South Dakota State University in the fall.
-She is majoring in Animal Science specializing in production management.
-Emma is the daughter of James and Cathy Richardson.
+• Morgan Richardson (Capron), junior at Western Illinois University, is majoring in Animal Science/Pre-Vet.
+She is the daughter of James and Cathy Richardson.

 We want to congratulate each of the scholarship recipients and wish them the very best as they pursue their degrees.
 The Winnebago-Boone Farm Bureau Foundation is proud to be able to assist these students with their college education.